Brandon-S-Engineer/Freelance-2-Front-End/README.md

 ## ✨ Highlights

-**Showcased advanced eCommerce functionality through these features**:
+**Showcased advanced front-end functionality through these features**:

-- **Dynamic Shopping Experience**: Implemented real-time product previews, a dynamic cart system, and personalized product pages.
+- **Premium Electronics Experience**: Real-time previews and category browsing.
-- **Secure Payment Processing**: Integrated Stripe for safe and user-friendly checkout.
+- **Responsive Design**: Optimized for desktop and mobile.
-- **Efficient Organization**: Organized products by categories and featured items for user convenience.
-- **Comprehensive Testing**: Validated the reliability and functionality of core features with 24 tests.
+- **Front-End Focused**: Built for integration with any backend API.

 ---